steadylearner/docker-examples/README.md

 $docker image rm ubuntu
 ```

-Then, rename the container from steadylearner/'
+or rename the container.

 ```console
 $docker container rename randomname ubuntu_node
 ```

-Use your container name instead of ubuntu_node or steadylearner/ubuntu_node.
+Use yours instead of ubuntu_node or steadylearner/ubuntu_node.

 ## How to push the container after you modify it

-Modify the project then use this.
+Modify the project then use the commands similar to this.

 ```console
 $docker commit ubuntu_node steadylearner/ubuntu_node